-The ways in which blinking diversified is the subject of this site.
-Upper eyelids, lower eyelids, nictitating membranes, globe retraction – these are the available components of blinks.
+Upper eyelids, lower eyelids, nictitating membranes, globe retraction and provision of moisture are the available components of blinks.
 There are also fast blinks and slow blinks which are discussed in the section entitled 'Tonic and phasic blinks'.
-The role of blinking varies from species to species.
-Particular attention is given to birds, of which there are about 10,000 species, as these vary markedly in the way that they blink.
+The method of blinking varies from species to species.
+Particular attention is given to birds, of which there are about 10,000 species, as these vary markedly in the way they blink.

 Most of the blinks demonstrated are spontaneous - recorded while observing animals without in any way interfering with them.
 Reflex blinking, in response to the cornea being touched was observed in one bird.
 In some birds, blinking also occurs during pecking.

 Discussion of the anatomy of blinking borrows heavily from the classic monograph of Gordon Lynn Walls, The vertebrate eye and its adaptive radiation (1943).

 For about 30 years, I practiced as a clinical neurologist at Westmead, a Sydney teaching hospital.
 Neurology is a discipline which relies on observation of the clinical features and signs of patients and, when video cameras became available in the early 1980s, I began to video my patients, particularly those with interesting physical signs or those where there might be doubt about the diagnosis.
 Many of these videos are published online by Oxford University Press as a Manual of Neurological Signs, which I did with my colleague Paddy Grattan-Smith.
 When I retired in 2008, my interest turned to birds and other animals.
 I have tried to bring the same discipline I followed in neurological practice, that of careful observation coupled with a review of the literature, to the study of blinking.